-- Clean dishes
+- Sanitized dishes

-- Sanitized towels and sheets
+- Clean towels and sheets

 - Hot water, period.

-Given the significance of the water heater, do you truly know a good amount about it?
+Given the importance of the water heater, do you truly know a good amount about it?
 We’re here to provide a few things to think about when it comes to replacing, maintaining, and servicing your water heater.

-The average lifespan of residential water heaters is between ten and twelve years.
+The average lifespan of residential water heaters is 10-12 years.

-If a water heater is “undersized,” in particular a gas water heater, the system will fail in a shorter time span.
+If a water heater is “undersized,” in particular a gas water heater, the tank will fail in a shorter time span.

-Water Heater sizing is a significant replacement consideration.
+Water Heater sizing is a crucial replacement consideration.